 A few more statistics:

-Like any profession, there is a finite number of hours that you can work as a sales professional, so it makes sense that you make the most out of this dedicated time.
+Like any profession, you can work a few hours as a data center sales professional, so it makes sense that you make the most out of this dedicated time.
 When better leads and support technologies are combined with more emphasis on social selling, being more productive will come naturally.

 What strategies does your company employ to encourage sales team productivity?
 Let us know your thoughts in the Comments box below.